ahoink/LiveBtcTracker/README.md

 # LiveBtcTracker
-Live Bitcoin chart averaging data from multiple exchanges (v0.6.0)
+Live Bitcoin chart averaging data from multiple exchanges (v0.7.0)

 It's rough right now, but it works

+Can also track altcoins such as Ethereum (ETH) BitcoinCash (BCH) and many more.

 ## Usage
 `python LiveBtcTracker.py [options]` (use --help for info on options)